jas-chen/react-reactive-class/README.md

 [![npm version](https://img.shields.io/npm/v/react-reactive-class.svg?style=flat-square)](https://www.npmjs.com/package/react-reactive-class)

+## What?
-With React Reactive Class, you can create Reactive Components, which listen to events and re-render themselves.
+With React Reactive Class, you can create Reactive Components, which subscribe Rx.Observables and re-render themselves.

+## Features

-`react-reactive-class` comes with a set of reactive DOM elements (button, div, span, etc) and a function to wrap your component to be a Reactive Component.
+- **Reactive DOM elements**: A set of reactive DOM elements (button, div, span, etc).

+- **Reactive wrapper**: A higher order component to wrap your existing component to be a Reactive Component.
-Once you created a Reactive Component, you pass a `props provider` to it, and it will listen to the provider, when the provider emits new props, Reactive Component will re-render itself.

-You can use Event Emitter or Rx.Observable as `props provider`.

 ## Installation
 ```